 Manual estimation of the pore-size distribution confirmed CCs did not increase the percentage of macropores in any trial (Fig. 5).
-In fact, in the West-grain trial the number of macropores significantly decreased 61% macropores in the control to 48% in the CC treatment.
-In a review of published studies, authors found the effect of CCs on macropore makeup of the soil highly variable, but with an average increase (Haruna et al. 2020).
-The wide variation may be partially due to varying cut-offs in pore sizes for macropore categorization, but the variability in combination with our results again demonstrates using literature averages to predict CC impacts in Midwestern systems may be overly optimistic.
+In fact, in the West-grain trial the number of macropores significantly decreased, with 61% macropores in the control treatment compared with 48% in the CC treatment.
+In a review of published studies, Haruna et al. (2020) found the effect of CCs on macropore makeup of the soil highly variable, but with an average increase.
+The wide variation may be partially due to varying cut-offs in pore sizes for macropore categorization, but the variability in combination with our results again demonstrates using literature averages to predict CC impacts in Midwestern systems may be inappropriate.